valkey-io/valkey-doc/commands/acl-setuser.md

 ## ACL rules

-Redis ACL rules are split into two categories: rules that define command permissions or _command rules_, and rules that define the user state or _user management rules_.
+Valkey ACL rules are split into two categories: rules that define command permissions or _command rules_, and rules that define the user state or _user management rules_.
-This is a list of all the supported Redis ACL rules:
+This is a list of all the supported Valkey ACL rules:

 ### Command rules